odoo/documentation/content/applications/sales/crm/optimize/utilize_activities.rst

       :align: center
       :alt: Schedule an activity pop-up window with recommended activities.

-The *suggested* or *triggered* activities will vary, depending on a variety of factors.
+The *suggested* or *triggered* activities may vary, depending on a variety of factors.
 See below for some suggested sequences:

 .. tabs::